Murals vs Graffiti - Understanding Two Forms of Wall Art

 Ask ten people about graffiti, and you'll get ten different answers.
 Some see creativity, urban vitality, and democratic art accessible to everyone.
 Others see property damage, neighborhood decline, and disrespect for the law and ownership.

-Urban murals vs graffiti sparks endless debate because it challenges assumptions about art, property, voice, and permission.
+The public art vs vandalism question sparks endless debate because it challenges assumptions about art, property, voice, and permission.
 When does marking walls become artistic expression worthy of preservation versus criminal damage requiring removal?

 Choosing Between Murals and Graffiti for Your Project